-European biodiversity is characterized by great variation in habitats that is dynamic and constantly evolving in response to changes.
-Such changes happen gradually on a long time scale but with the impact of humans, changes can occur much more rapidly.
-Today, Europe has highly fragmented biodiversity with a high rate of species loss.
+European biodiversity is characterized by great variation in habitats, that is dynamic and constantly evolving in response to changes.
+Such changes occur gradually and naturally on a long-time scale but with the impact of humans, changes are accelerated.